A CONVERSATION WITH LENORA CHU, AUTHOR OF LITTLE SOLDIERS

 Q.: Did you begin to wonder what was happening in your sonâ€™s school?

-Q.: If China wants to soften the edges on its school system, what explains what you saw in that classroom?
-Iâ€™ve also heard about student suicides in China from academic pressure (which has also gotten lots of attention in major U.S. cities, too).
+Q.: You say China wants to soften the edges on its school system, but what explains what you saw in that classroom?
+Iâ€™ve also heard about Chinese student suicides from academic pressure (which has also gotten attention in major U.S. cities, too).

 Q.: What else did you find a surprise as you were investigating Chinaâ€™s schools?